pravega/.github/governance.md

 Pravega is a code-repository organization hosted by CNCF comprising repositories supporting and forming an ecosystem for streaming data.
 All repositories under the Pravega organization are driven by the bylaws described in this document.
 This document covers the structure of the various groups that form Pravega and the processes used across the organization ranging from code contributions to voting and changes to governance.

 ## Mission
 Pravega targets the development of software for streaming data, with a special focus on storage.
 It is core to our mission to develop and grow a thriving community of software developers.
-The community drives the technical direction of Pravega via open discussions and votings; by design, very few actions are private.
-It accepts contributions from any interested party as long as such a contribution is performed according to the project Code of Conduct.
+The community drives the technical direction of Pravega via open discussions and voting; by design, very few actions are private.
+It accepts contributions from any interested party, so long as such a contribution is performed according to the project Code of Conduct.
 The Pravega community aims to be diverse and inclusive.

 ## Code of Conduct
 Pravega follows the CNCF Code of Conduct: